eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/tools.md

 The first option is to do all your development on your local machine, but periodically copy your files to CAEN for testing through the terminal.

--   You can use Git's version control, which has the benefit of keeping track of your files over time.
+-   You can use `git` version control (see [EECS 485 Git Tutorial][eecs-485-git]), which has the benefit of keeping track of your files over time.
 -   For a faster approach, you can copy your local files to CAEN with the `rsync` command (omit angle brackets).

 ```console